EndPointCorp/end-point-blog/2020/04/01/magento-2-creating-a-custom-module.html.md

 php bin/magento setup:upgrade
 ```

-Magento will output a bunch of module names and configuration updates, and our new module `EndPoint_MyModule` should be listed within that output.
+Magento will output a list of module names and configuration updates, and our new module `EndPoint_MyModule` should be listed within that output.

 ### Adding a custom route to our module